USCGC Pandora: Service history

-Pandora was stationed in Miami, arriving 6 December 1934.
+Pandora was stationed at Miami, arriving 6 December 1934.
 She was headquartered there until 1939, when she was transferred to Key West.
 She participated in a "Goodwill Cruise" in January 1940, visiting Mexico and Central America.
-The cutter was transferred to the US Navy on 1 November 1941 after the issuing of Executive Order 8929, and was assigned to the Eastern Sea Frontier.
+The cutter was transferred to the US Navy on 1 November 1941 after the issuing of Executive Order 8929 and was assigned to the Eastern Sea Frontier.
 She was re-armed with two racks to hold depth charges and a Y-gun depth charge launcher, which was designed to throw depth charges over the sides of the cutter and into the water.

 The cutter served as a naval coastal patrol and rescue craft out of Key West for the duration of World War II.
-Sometime in February 1942, the Thetis class patrol boats were issued alpha-numeric designations, that began with WPC.
+Sometime in February 1942, the Thetis-class patrol boats were issued alpha-numeric designations, that began with WPC.
 Pandora was designated WPC-113.

 In 1945, the cutter underwent a refit.
 Her complement was increased to 7 officers and 68 men.
-She was equipped with two mousetrap anti-submarine rocket launchers, two single 20mm/80 guns, and two 3-inch/50-caliber naval guns.
+She was equipped with two mousetrap anti-submarine rocket launchers, two single 20 mm/80 guns, and two 3-inch/50-caliber naval guns.
 Her 3-inch/23-caliber gun was removed.
 Pandora was returned to the Treasury Department on 1 January 1946, patrolling the Gulf of Mexico until she was decommissioned on 1 May 1959 and sold for scrap on 4 November 1959.